MichelVGameMaker/YY_LIB/README.md

 ## About L2G
 ### Use case
 YY allows to modify Game Maker room files and object files.
-It is intended to help people work on level editor features for instance to import room data from an external level editor or to replicate in room data modifications done at runtime.
+It is intended to help people work on level editor features.
+For example to import room data from an external level editor or to replicate in room data modifications done at runtime.
 I tried to keep the syntax close to what you would use in GML so that you can, for example, create an instance in your room file with instance_create().
 There is a basic demo with two example of how to parse a room at runtime in room .yy file.
 The first showcases serializing instances created at runtime.
 The second showcases serializing tiles that you have created at runtime.
 I have another example allowing to import the full configuration for entities from a LDtk file, but it is not documented.